St. Patrick’s Day events Chicago

 Seating on the float in both parades is limited and for children only and IAHC members receive first preference.
 They ask all adults to walk alongside the float.
 The parade route is .8 of a mile.

-I’ve never heard of this parade in the Garfield Ridge neighborhood.
-Per the City the Archer Avenue Parade continues to attract more participants to the event.
+This parade is in the Garfield Ridge neighborhood and takes place Saturday, March 14, 2020.
 Parade floats and participants will assemble at 11:00 a.m. at 5300 South Oak Park Avenue.
 The St. Patrick’s Day Parade steps off at noon on Oak Park Avenue and proceeds from 5400 S. Oak Park to Archer Avenue; east on Archer to Narragansett; south on Narragansett to 5600 S. Narragansett.
 This parade is .8 of a mile.

 Transportation from Metra Stations to Chicago River or Parade: